Skip to main content Skip to sitemap

 • If you need to be around others, a surgical mask should be worn in addition to covering all lesions.

 • Do not leave your home unless you are seeking medical care.
-Tell your healthcare provider of your MPox status before your appointment.
+Tell your healthcare provider of your mpox status before your appointment.
 If possible, avoid public transportation.
 If not possible, cover all lesions and wear a medical mask.
 Keep windows open if you are travelling in a vehicle.

 • Wash hands often with soap and water, especially after changing bandages and dressings.